arielchen07/City-Builder/README.md

  James Rhule, jamesrhule@projecthumancity.com, Project: Human City organization leader, primary contact

- P.S. will introduce one developer and one project manager around Oct.
-6th
+ P.S. will introduce one developer and one project manager later October due to scheduling chanllenge.

  Project: Human City is a non-profit organization who try to design and create an open ecosystem.
 They initiate ideas for global impact, focusing on addressing human inequality, social injustice, and access to basic needs.